 They can be stored in glass jars, with stickers on them of recommended serving sizes.
 This helps make sure you don’t overeat them.
 One or two tablespoons at a time is a good snack portion.

 These snacks are a great opportunity for you to meet your requirements for often forgotten food types such as fruits, nuts, and grains, which are an essential part of a healthy diet!
 They are high in fibre, which helps prevent chronic diseases.

 By having them in sight and easily accessible, you immediately create a healthy eating environment.

 3. Create the right mood at meal times

-These are the small things that really create the right atmosphere for a proper meal that you and your family enjoy.
-Meals are no longer rushed through, underappreciated, and forgotten.
-Get different members of your family onto different tasks and it would barely be a chore.
+Get members of your family to help with different tasks and it would barely be a chore!
 It’s a great habit to start with kids, as a little bonding activity for the family every day.

 4. Hydrate yourself as you eat

-Some people need liquid at meals to cut the taste of food in their mouth.
-That’s why having calorie-free water available is always a good idea, to prevent the temptation to reach out for a sugary beverage instead.
-Furthermore, drinking water between bites helps you pace your speed of eating.
-This prevents you from subconsciously overeating and stuffing yourself.
+Some people need drinks at meals to cut the taste of food in their mouth.
+That’s why having calorie-free water around is always a good idea.
+It helps prevent the temptation to reach out for a sugary beverage.

 5. Always have spare food containers at home

 Unless the primary cook in your family has excellent forecasting, there’s a good chance that there will be more food than needed on the dinner table.